intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_arc_gpu.md.txt

 source /opt/intel/oneapi/setvars.sh
 ```

-A user may install more components than Intel® Extension for TensorFlow* needs, and if required, `setvars.sh` can be customized to point to a specific directory by using a [configuration file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html):
+You may install more components than Intel® Extension for TensorFlow* needs, and if required, `setvars.sh` can be customized to point to a specific directory by using a [configuration file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html):

 ```bash
 source /opt/intel/oneapi/setvars.sh --config="full/path/to/your/config.txt"